-- Preheat the oven at 350ºF (176ºC).
-While the oven is heating, rinse the squash and cut them in half, vertically.
+- Preheat the oven to 350ºF (176ºC).
+While heating the oven, rinse the squash and cut them in half vertically.
 Scoop out the seeds and drizzle olive oil over the cut sides.
 Add a dash of salt and pepper.

-- On medium heat, drizzle olive oil into a medium skillet and stir in chopped garlic cloves.
+- Drizzle olive oil into a medium skillet on medium heat and stir in chopped garlic cloves.
 After about 1 minute, toss in chopped carrots and cook for 5 minutes.
-Toss in chopped apples and a pinch of salt and pepper to taste.
-Cook for 2 minutes.
+Toss in chopped apples and a pinch of salt and pepper to taste—Cook for 2 minutes.

-- Once the carrot and apple mixture starts to soften, add in a splash of vegetable broth (or chicken stock) and cook for 5 more minutes.
+- Once the carrot and apple mixture softens, add a splash of vegetable broth (or chicken stock) and cook for five more minutes.

-- Stir in a pinch of nutritional yeast and turn the stovetop to low heat.
+- Stir in a pinch of nutritional yeast and turn the stovetop low heat.

 - Add in a handful of chopped kale and stir until kale wilts.

-- In a mixing bowl, add the apple, carrot, and kale mixture, sunflower seeds, and crumbled goat cheese (optional).
+- Add the apple, carrot, kale mixture, sunflower seeds, and crumbled goat cheese (optional) to a mixing bowl.
 Stir in cooked quinoa and set aside.

 - For extra crispiness on top, broil for 1-2 minutes.